 The platforms listed below aren't supported through Tufts, but offer free digital publishing tools and platforms.
 We can help you determine if one of these might be appropriate for your project.

-Further platform options, including those that have a cost or require you to host your own materials, are listed in the document Finding the Right Platform: A Crosswalk of Academy-Owned and Open-Source Digital Publishing Platforms.
+For further publishing platform and/or tool options, including those that have a cost or require you to host your own materials, browse the resources below:

 Prevent link rot in your citations!